Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter3.md

 # Chapter 3: For me, you're good.

-+ _Progress: pages 148-189 done out of 148-198 (~82% done)._
-+ _I had to slow down due to RL commitments (internship + teaching + research + osu tournaments welp).
-However, all is not lost, as it seems this chapter will end up with considerably less typos and mistranslations than the previous ones thanks to the lower speed._
-+ _There are many cute Ayame-chan and Kiyomi-chan moments coming up in the chapter; now Aramiya knows why his sister berates him so much.
-Well, not that he plans on fixing any of it._ :waturr:
-+ _ETA: before August 2020 if things go as planned._

-## Part 1/5

 The morning sun is bright.

 The sunlight mercilessly shining into the room from the window leads to uncomfortable sweating.